-Ewold Verhagen is a Full Professor and Chair of nano-optomechanics in the Photonics and Semiconductor Nanophysics group at Eindhoven University of Technology (TU/e).
+Ewold Verhagen is part-time professor of nano-optomechanics in the Photonics and Semiconductor Nanophysics group at Eindhoven University of Technology (TU/e).
+He also leads a research group at the NWO institute AMOLF (www.optomechanics.nl).
 His areas of expertise include electromagnetism, optics, acoustics, nanophotonics and optomechanics.

 Ewold studies light-matter interactions at the nanoscale.
 He is particularly interested in the interactions between light and nanomechanical motion, the applications of field enhancement in micro-/nanocavities and plasmonic resonators, and efficient coupling of light to subwavelength volumes.